HadrianDeveloper/Inquirer-promises/README.md

 ## /make-inquiries
 The CLI which will prompt the user with a series of questions to find, select and save locally a Pokemon data into a JSON file, and book data into a text file (fileAppend).
 The CLI will offer the user to find more books/Pokemon until they opt out.

+## /starwars files
+This will be tidied up in due course, after revising advanced Promise features.

 ## Challenges in detail